MicrosoftDocs/quantum-docs/articles/provider-quantinuum.md

 ### Technical Specifications

-Technical details for System Model H1 and System Model H1 Emulators are found in Quantinuum's Product Data Sheets, which can be found here: [Quantinuum System Model H1](https://www.quantinuum.com/products/h1).
+Technical details for the System Model H1 and System Model H1 Emulators can be found in Quantinuum's [product data sheets](https://www.quantinuum.com/products/h1).

 ## Pricing